 The Mardi Gras season lasts from Jan.
 6 until Mardi Gras day, which in 2020 is Feb.
 25. All locals know that Mardi Gras is a marathon and not a sprint, so below are some tricks of the trade to help you enjoy Mardi Gras like a pro.

 From head to toe, all Mardi Gras pros know that being comfortable is the key to having a good time.
 New Orleans weather can be temperamental and change on a dime, so layering is key to accommodate warm days and cold nights.
 And, rain showers can pop up without warning, so make sure to bring a jacket for wet weather.

-Dress comfortably: This is not the time to break in your new boots.
-Make sure you are wearing comfortable shoes that can go the distance.
+For footwear, Mardi Gras is not the time to break in your new boots.
+Make sure you are wearing comfortable, closed-toed shoes that can withstand mud and sometimes miles of walking.

 - Snacks: Although there are places along the route that set up pop-up bars and food stands, it doesn’t hurt to have a few items on hand.

-- Water: Avoid the lines and marked up bottles of water along the route, and bring your own.
+- Water: Avoid the lines and marked-up bottles of water along the route by bringing your own.

 Now that you have your game plan, you’re ready for the route!
-Laissez le bon temps rouler!
+Laissez les bon temps rouler!

 Ochsner Urgent Care will be open throughout Carnival.
 Visit us without an appointment.